 - Do you have any major expenses on the horizon?

-If you know where you stand, you’ll be in a better position to plan for the future.
+If you know where you stand, you’ll be in a better position to plan.

 Creating a Budget

-This financial planning tool helps you track your income and expenses.
-Having a budget can help you make better financial decisions, avoid debt, prepare for emergencies and save money.
+Tracking your income and expenses can help you make better financial decisions, avoid debt, prepare for emergencies and save money.

-If you have credit card debt, and only pay the minimum each month, you’ll make little progress on reducing the balance while the interest you pay every month adds up.
-For example, if you owed $1,000 on a credit card with an 18 percent interest rate, and made payments of $40 a month, it would take you 71 months to pay off and your total interest cost would be nearly $500.
-On the other hand, if you paid $100 a month, it would be paid off in half the time and your total interest would be about $160.
+If you have credit card debt and only pay the minimum each month, you’ll make little progress on reducing the balance while the interest you accrue every month adds up.
+For example, if you owed $1,000 on a credit card with a 21 percent interest rate and made payments of $40 a month, it would take you 34 months to pay off, and your total interest cost would be more than $300.
+On the other hand, if you paid $100 a month, it would be paid off in 12 months and your total interest would be just over $100.

 As a NYSLRS member, you’ll receive a lifetime pension that will be based on your years of service and earnings.
-But your personal retirement savings can be an important supplement to your pension and Social Security.
+Building a retirement savings to supplement your pension and Social Security can create more financial security.
 It’s never too early or too late to start saving for retirement.
-To learn more building your savings, read our recent blog post Saving for Retirement.
-Is Now the Right Time?
+To learn more about building your savings, read our recent blog post, The Right Time to Start Saving for Retirement is Now.

 Follow our blog for future posts on retirement savings and related topics.